 Thanks to the recent full implementation of the Korea-U.S (between these countries was established contact).
 Free Trade Agreement (KORUS), the prospects for importing used and salvage vehicles (“second hand” cars) in South Korea from the United States have never been better.
-This is due in no small part to the total elimination of import duties on both used and new vehicles imported into South Korea from the United States in compare with past.
+This is due in no small part to the total elimination of import duties on both used and new vehicles imported into South Korea from the United States in comparison with the past.

 Even though there may be no import duties, though, that doesn’t mean the process isn’t complex!
 That’s why we’re going to review everything you need to know if you want to import a used car from the United States into South Korea.
 We’ll discuss the customs clearance process for both the U.S. and South Korea, and we’ll even discuss how you can register your vehicle (or vehicles) once they arrive overseas.
-Needless to say, if you’ve been looking for the definitive guide to importing used U.S. vehicles into South Korea, you’ve come to the right place!
+Needless to say, if you’ve been looking for a definitive guide to importing used U.S. vehicles into South Korea, you’ve come to the right place!

 Purchasing Used Vehicles at U.S. Online Car Auctions

 If you’re looking to save as much money as possible when purchasing a used or salvage vehicle in the United States, then the best option is undisputedly online used car auctions.
 When working with a website that offers access to online used car auctions, you stand the chance to save up to 70 or even 80 percent on the total price of a used or salvage vehicle.

 The best part about working with such a website is that it’s just as easy as using an online auction to purchase any other kind of item.
 You merely need to create an account and make a deposit.
 In the case of online used car auctions, your deposit will reflect 10% of your total maximum bid, e.g. a $100 deposit would empower you to bid up to $1000 on used and salvage U.S. vehicles.